-This method of yoga involves synchronising the breath with a progressive series of postures, a process that produces intense internal heat and purifying sweat that detoxifies the muscles and organs.
-The result is improved circulation, a strong body and light and a calm mind.
+This method of yoga consists of synchronizing the breath with a progressive series of postures.
+A process that produces an intense internal heat and a purifying sweat that detoxifies the muscles and organs.
+The result is improved circulation, a strong body and a light and calm mind.

 The daily practice of Ashtanga brings continuous growth through repetition of the asanas, challenging your mind and body as you discover something new about the postures and yourself.
 In addition, greater emotional and stress control is achieved, the mind is stimulated, illness is prevented and the immune system is activated.

 In this course we will explain step by step and in detail, the postures that make up the first series of Ashtanga or Chikitsa series oriented to eliminate toxins, fats and other harmful substances accumulated in your organs, tissues and glands.
 This series contains the necessary elements to restore your health and purify your organism.

 Session 1: yin yoga class, which although not an Ashtanga style class, helps to open our body by working in a passive and prolonged way each posture, affecting the deepest tissues, the fasciae (connective tissues that surround our muscles).

 - Session 2: a class for you to learn how to practice the Sun Salutations (Suryanamaskar A and B), explained step by step.
 Sun Salutations are warm-up postures practiced in Ashtanga Yoga and also in other styles of Yoga such as Hatha or Vinyasa.
 They are postures that prepare us to perform the rest of the asanas and awaken our body to avoid injuries.
 If one day you do not have much time to practice yoga, the practice of Sun Salutations can be a very good alternative.
 In this class we will end with a breathing exercise.